Materials-Consortia/OPTIMADE/optimade.rst

   - :property-fail:`"foo bar"` (contains space; contains quotes)
   - :property-fail:`BadLuck` (contains upper-case letters)

-  Identifiers that start with an underscore are specific to a database provider, and MUST be on the format of a database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
+  Identifiers that start with an underscore are specific to a database provider, and MUST be on the format of a database-provider-specific prefix (see section `Database-Provider-Specific Namespace Prefixes`_).

   Examples: